 While the list is pretty decent, we wanted to publish our response to it, focusing on the more professional end of the power tool market.
 And I’m sure you’ll excuse our arrogance; we reckon we’re the experts…Plus we’ve based this selection of tools on what our customers buy, because we know they’re the experts, putting their money where their mouth is.

-So, here’s our guide to the 10 best tools to get your hands on this month each with a Toolstop TV video demo.
+So, here’s our guide to the 10 best tools to get your hands on this month.

 The first 5 tools in our list are here based on merit; they were selected as the nominees for our Power Tool of the Year 2013.